 It wasn't easy to find a heart surgeon willing to try Greatbatch's idea.
 Finally, Dr. William Chardack, chief of surgery at Buffalo's Veteran's Hospital, agreed to help.
 On May 7, 1958 the remarkable pacemaker was successfully implanted in a dog.
 After two years of extensive trials it was deemed ready to be implanted in humans.
 The year was 1960.
-It was successful!
+Praise God, the pacemaker has been a remarkable success and multiplied thousands of lives have been saved!

 When faced with uncertainties, Dr. Greatbatch would always take his problems to the Lord in prayer.
 He smiles: "and I always got the answer".
+When he needed a reliable power source, for example, a Swiss watch company came up with just want he needed at just the time he needed it.
+When he needed a unique material that would continue to function in the warm, moist, environment of the human body, NASA providentially provided the answer to his prayers.
+In retrospect, of course, he always gave God the credit.

 At the time of this amazing discovery, Greatbatch was an employee of the Taber Instrument Corp.
-They were enthusiastic, but balked at investing in the project as no one would sell them insurance.
+They were enthusiastic, but balked at investing in the project because of the financial risk.
+No one, not even Lloyd's of London, would sell them insurance.
 With only \$3,000 in savings, Greatbatch launched out on his own.
-Working alone with God allowed him to make faster progress because he didn't have a bureaucracy to fight.

-Early in the 1960s Greatbatch entered into a licensing agreement with Medtronic.
+Working with just God allowed him to make faster progress because he didn't have a bureaucracy to fight.
+Early in the 1960s God finally opened the door, and Greatbatch entered into a licensing agreement with Medtronic.
 They would manufacture the pacemakers, and Greatbatch himself would provide the batteries.
 The battery business itself grew to include three large plants and research facilities on Wehrle Drive in Clarence.
 Wilson Greatbatch Ltd. Is a unique corporation.
-It fully funds college tuition and books for all employees and their children.
-He doesn't believe in retirement and developed a solar powered canoe in 1991.
+Among other innovations, it fully funds college tuition and books for all employees and their children.

+Dr. Greatbatch didn't believe in retirement and developed a solar powered canoe in 1991.
 His philosophy is summed up in these excerpts from his 1987 commencement address at Clarkson University: "Success and failure are relatively unimportant in living a happy life....
 I don't think the Good Lord really cares if you succeed or fail.
-But he does care that you try and try hard...I should not crave success...The reward is not in the results, the reward is in the doing....
-No one in the world has anything that I want badly enough to take it away from them...Don't fear failure, don't crave success...Things will work out.
+But he does care that you try and try hard...
+I should not crave success...
+The reward is not in the results, the reward is in the doing....
+No one in the world has anything that I want badly enough to take it away from them...Don't fear failure, don't crave success...
+Things will work out.
 You will find true happiness and the Lord will smile on your efforts."
 Dr. Greatbatch died on September 27, 2011 at the age of 92.